hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `image` - The Docker image to run.
 The image may include a tag or custom URL and should include `https://` if required.
   By default it will be fetched from Docker Hub.

+* `load` - (Optional) A list of paths to image archive files.
+If this key is not specified, Nomad assumes the `image` is hosted on a repository and attempts to pull the image.
+The `artifact` blocks can be specified to download each of the archive files.
+The equivalent of `docker load -i path` would be run on each of the archive files.

 * `command` - (Optional) The command to run when starting the container.

 *   `args` - (Optional) A list of arguments to the optional `command`.
 If no